 Geophysics Field Equipment

-The School of Earth Sciences has a near complete range of geophysical field equipment for student and research use including gravimeters, magnetometers, ground penetrating radar and electromagnetic induction instruments for applied, environmental and archaeological geophysics.
+The Discipline of Earth Sciences has a near complete range of geophysical field equipment for student and research use including gravimeters, magnetometers, ground penetrating radar and electromagnetic induction instruments for applied, environmental and archaeological geophysics.
 Passive seismic instruments are also used by staff and research students for technique development and tectonic studies.

 Undergraduate Geoscience Computing

-Second and third year units in geophysics and computing taught within the School of Earth Sciences introduce students to a wide range of image processing and mapping software.
+Second and third year units in geophysics and computing taught within the Discipline of Earth Sciences introduce students to a wide range of image processing and mapping software.
 This section contains ‘HOWTO’ guides for frequently undertaken tasks that are taught to undergrads and used throughout many geoscience careers.